gkazunii/eemix/README.md

 #### Can we apply the algorithm to a non-normalized tensor?

 Our method assumes that the input tensor is normalized.
 If the tensor is not normalized, the following heuristic can be applied.
 First, record the total sum $\lambda$ of the input tensor $T$.
 Then, normalize the input tensor and apply the E2M algorithm.
 Finally, multiply the reconstructed tensor by $\lambda$.
-For example, in the case of optimizing the KL divergence for positive measures (often called I-divergence), the sum of the reconstrcted tensor is same as sum of input tensor and the sum of  preserved, so this heuristic is reasonable.
+For example, in the case of optimizing the KL divergence for positive measures (often called I-divergence), the sum of the reconstrcted tensor is same as sum of input tensor, so this heuristic is reasonable.

 #### Can we apply the algorithm to a real-valued tensor?